DaiseyCode/lmwrapper/README.md

 The OpenAI [batching API](https://platform.openai.com/docs/guides/batch) has a 50% reduced cost when willing to accept a 24-hour turnaround.
 This makes it good for processing datasets or other non-interactive tasks (which is the main target for `lmwrapper` currently).

-`lmwrapper` takes care of managing the batch files so that it's as easy as the normal API.
+`lmwrapper` takes care of managing the batch files and other details so that it's as easy as the normal API.

 <!-- noskip test -->